Safety of magnetic resonance imaging: Cryogens

 As described in the Physics of magnetic resonance imaging article, many MRI scanners rely on cryogenic liquids to enable the superconducting capabilities of the electromagnetic coils within.
 Although the cryogenic liquids used are non-toxic, their physical properties present specific hazards.

 An unintentional shut-down of a superconducting electromagnet, an event known as "quench", involves the rapid boiling of liquid helium from the device.
 If the rapidly expanding helium cannot be dissipated through an external vent, sometimes referred to as a 'quench pipe', it may be released into the scanner room where it may cause displacement of the oxygen and present a risk of asphyxiation.

-Oxygen deficiency monitors usually are used as a safety precaution.
 Liquid helium, the most commonly used cryogen in MRI, undergoes near explosive expansion as it changes from a liquid to gaseous state.
 The use of an oxygen monitor is important to ensure that oxygen levels are safe for patients and physicians.
-Rooms built for superconducting MRI equipment should be equipped with pressure relief mechanisms and an exhaust fan, in addition to the required quench pipe.
+Rooms built for superconducting MRI equipment that require quench pipes for the exhaust of escaping helium gas should be equipped with pressure relief mechanisms and an exhaust fan, in addition to the required quench pipe.

 Because a quench results in rapid loss of cryogens from the magnet, recommissioning the magnet is expensive and time-consuming.
 Spontaneous quenches are uncommon, but a quench also may be triggered by an equipment malfunction, an improper cryogen fill technique, contaminants inside the cryostat, or extreme magnetic or vibrational disturbances.

 Pregnancy

-No effects of MRI on the fetus have been demonstrated.
+Adverse effects of non-contrast MRI on the fetus are not strongly supported by contemporary evidence.
 As opposed to many other forms of medical imaging in pregnancy, MRI avoids the use of ionizing radiation, to which the fetus is particularly sensitive.
 As a precaution, however, many guidelines recommend pregnant women only undergo MRI when essential, especially during the first trimester.

 The concerns in pregnancy are the same as for MRI in general, but the fetus may be more sensitive to the effects—particularly to heating and to noise.
 The use of gadolinium-based contrast media in pregnancy is an off-label indication and may be administered only in the lowest dose required to provide essential diagnostic information.

 Despite these concerns, MRI is rapidly growing in importance as a way of diagnosing and monitoring congenital defects of the fetus because it is able to provide more diagnostic information than ultrasound and it lacks the ionizing radiation of CT.
 MRI without contrast agents is the imaging mode of choice for pre-surgical, in-utero diagnosis and evaluation of fetal tumors, primarily teratomas, facilitating open fetal surgery, other fetal interventions, and planning for procedures (such as the EXIT procedure) to safely deliver and treat babies whose defects would otherwise be fatal.